Prag8855/aab/content/docs/anmeldung.md

         - Choose **Nebenwohnung** if you will have multiple residences, and this will be a secondary residence
     - **Tag des Einzugs**: Enter your move-in date.
 If you already moved in, you can write a past date.
 Use the DD.MM.YYYY date format.
     - **Postleitzahl, Gemeinde, Ortsteil**: The [postal code](/glossary/Postleitzahl), municipality and region of your new residence.
 For example, "10115 Berlin Mitte".
     - **Straße, Hausnummer, Zusätze**: The street, house number and door number of your new residence.
 For example, "Chausseestraße 123, #23".
-If the landlord does not want to put your name on the mailbox, [you must add "c/o" or "bei" to your address](/guides/anmeldung-in-english-berlin#can-i-do-my-anmeldung-if-my-name-is-not-on-the-mailbox)[^0] in the Züsätze field.
+If the landlord does not want to put your name on the mailbox, [add "c/o" or "bei" to your address](/guides/anmeldung-in-english-berlin#can-i-do-my-anmeldung-if-my-name-is-not-on-the-mailbox)[^0].
+If you can, write the [building, entrance and floor number](/guides/addressing-a-letter-in-germany#extra-information). - [How to write your address](/guides/addressing-a-letter-in-germany)
-- **Gemeindekennzahl (right column)**: This column contains information about your previous residence
+- **Gemeindekennzahl (right column)**: This column contains information about your previous residence.
+If your previous address address is in another country, just write your country name in "Bei Zuzug aus dem Ausland Staat" field.[^1]
     - **Die (letzte) bisherige Wohnung (im Inland) war**:
         - Choose **alleinige Wohnung** if your last residence in Germany was your only residence
         - Choose **Hauptwohnung** if you will have multiple residences, and your last residence in Germany was your main residence